 - Forklift operator received a poor evaluation or is observed driving in a dangerous manner

-- The forklift operator is assigned to drive a different type of forklift or the workplace has changed significantly enough to require additional forklift training (such as being transferred from a warehouse to a dock or a construction site)
+- The forklift operator is assigned to drive a different type of forklift or the workplace has changed significantly enough to require additional forklift safety training (such as being transferred from a warehouse to a dock or a construction site)

 I’ve received sit down forklift training.
 Can I operate a telescopic handler?

 Not likely.
-OSHA requires forklift operators to receive forklift training for each type of forklift.
+OSHA requires forklift operators to receive forklift safety training for each type of forklift.
 On this term, “type,” there is much confusion.
 Generally speaking, by “type” OSHA means sit down forklift vs. stand up forklift vs. telescopic handler vs. truck mounted forklift, etc. For example, say you have always operated a stand-up forklift in a warehouse but have suddenly been asked to operate a telehandler.
 In this case, you would need additional forklift training specific to telescopic reach forklifts.

-If you have received sit down counterbalance forklift training in a warehouse and have always operated a Toyota forklift, but then are asked to operate a Cat forklift, you should be just fine to operate under the same training certification and forklift license (wallet card) received previously.
-Keep in mind though, controls can differ greatly from brand to brand, so in some cases, you may need additional instruction or a quick refresher training to make sure you are clear on what each control does.
+If you have received sit down counterbalance forklift safety training in a warehouse and have always operated a Toyota forklift, but then are asked to operate a Cat forklift, you should be just fine to operate under the same training certification and forklift license (wallet card) received previously.
+Keep in mind though, controls can differ greatly from brand to brand, so in some cases, you may need additional instruction or a quick refresher training forklift course to make sure you are clear on what each control does.

-I received forklift training at a different job.
+I received forklift safety training at a different job.
 Do I need to be trained again by my new employer?